Occupational Therapy Assistant

 Accreditation

-Grossmont College is accredited by the Western Association of Schools and Colleges, and is a member of the American Association of Junior Colleges, the Community College League of California, and the National Commission on Accrediting.
-Appropriate courses are fully accepted on transfer by the University of California, The California State College system, and by private four-year colleges and universities.
+Appropriate courses are fully accepted on transfer by the University of California, the California State University and by private four-year colleges and universities.

 Accreditation allows graduates who have completed the Associate Degree program to sit for the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Those who pass the exam earn the title Certified Occupational Therapy Assistant.
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.